Shoring: Raking shores

 In this method, inclined members called rakers are used to give temporary lateral support to an unsafe wall.
 One or more timbers slope between the face of the structure to be supported and the ground.
 The most effective support is given if the raker meets the wall at an angle of 60 to 70 degrees.
 A wall-plate is typically used to increase the area of support.

 Foundations

 Shoring is commonly used when installing the foundation of a building.
 A shoring system such as piles and lagging or shotcrete will support the surrounding loads until the underground levels of the building are constructed.
 Commonly used shoring equipment includes post shores, shoring beams, and timber jacks.

-Trenches
+Trenches and pits

 During excavation, shoring systems speed up excavation and provide safety for workers since trenches can be prone to collapse.
 In this case, shoring should not be confused with shielding.
 Shoring is designed to prevent collapse where shielding is only designed to protect workers when collapses occur.

 Concrete-structure and stone-building shoring, in these cases also referred to as falsework, provides temporary support until the concrete becomes hard and achieves the desired strength to support loads.